Disclaimer: I do not own Danny Phantom

 The older man couldn't see the boy's expression because his head was still lowered to the ground; half of his face covered with trembling hands.
 Vlad felt a little uneasy at the boy's silent form.
 Danny didn't even say anything awful to him after what he did, nor did he try to hit the man back.

-Just when he was about to open his mouth, he saw something, long and sharp and gleaming green flying towards Vlad.
+Just when he was about to open his mouth, he saw something; long, sharp, and gleaming green flying towards Vlad.

 And the man wasn't looking; his eyes were solely focused on the boy.

 It was one of the skeletons' swords.
 Vlad didn't hear nor see the sword coming at him.

 But Danny did.
 He quickly ran over to the older hybrid while shouting rather panicky to warn the man,

 Vlad was startled when Danny shouted at him.
 He saw the boy running rather frantically to him.
 Still angry, he intended to push him away.
 But before he could do anything to keep the brat far from him, the young phantom had successfully pushed him sideways.
 The man was caught unprepared and he yelped in complete surprise.
 He stumbled, feet swaying and because he was still weak, the man fell to the cold floor of Pariah Dark's castle.
 His side collided painfully with the hard tile.